Winners and Losers from Week 11 in College Football

 Loser: Winning Graciously at Miami-Ohio

-The Miami-Ohio RedHawks hadn't beaten rival Ohio in the "Battle of the Bricks" game in five years, which includes head coach Chuck Martin's entire tenure.
+The Miami-Ohio RedHawks hadn't beaten rival Ohio in the "Battle of the Bricks" in five years, which includes head coach Chuck Martin's entire tenure.

-So, when the RedHawks held off a good Bobcats team with a 30-28 win on Wednesday night in a game they led 28-7 early, Martin was happy, excited and praising everybody after what has been a mediocre season, right?
+So, when the RedHawks held off a good Bobcats team with a 30-28 win Wednesday night in a game they led 28-7 early, Martin was happy, excited and praising everybody after what has been a mediocre season, right?

 Nah.